Dans-labs/dariah/docs/Dux.md

 [docs]({{site.appBase}}/dux/docs.js)
 =============================================================================================
-Manages MarkDown documents.
+Manages Markdown documents.
 Fetches raw source from the server and stores it into the state, under a key, which is the path information of the document.
 The [DocMd](Components#docmd) provides a widget for such documents.